yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`UNPACKDIR`
-      This variable, used by the :ref:`ref-classes-base` class, specifies where fetches sources should be unpacked by the :ref:`ref-tasks-unpack` task.
+      This variable, used by the :ref:`ref-classes-base` class, specifies where fetched sources should be unpacked by the :ref:`ref-tasks-unpack` task.

    :term:`UPDATERCPN`